Estimated reading time: 6 minutes

 What is a Raspberry PI for?
 Here, we are not referring to a pie crust filled with raspberries.
 However delicious that might sound.

 The Raspberry PI were are talking about today is a credit-card-size computer on a board.
 However, it is often named an SBC (single board computer) because it has everything it needs to operate.
 Processor, connectors, and a graphics unit all in one neat package.
+One of the best things to say about a PI is you can run whatever you could dream of on them.

 The Raspberry PI Foundation was partly formed by the now-famous Ben Upton in Cambridge, England, in 2009.
 Ben created this foundation to promote computer science in schools, which were in decline.
 The PI foundation was keen to build on the success of earlier computer pioneers.
 Sir Clive Sinclair introduced the Sinclair ZX Spectrum in the ’80s, for instance.

 In conjunction with the BBC Microcomputer, the Raspberry PI was responsible for driving an entire generation into computer science.
 One of the founding goals of the PI foundation was to keep the price point as low as possible and to enable widespread exposure to make computers and digital creation possible through low-cost PI and free software.
+Helping people of all ages around the world get into Programming using a PI.

 Raspberry PI Hardware